-Only regulated health care professionals registered by Valvira can apply for a professional certificate.
-The same will apply to social welfare professionals after the introduction of the central register for social welfare professionals.
-The certificate applicant must have valid health and social care practice rights in order to be granted the certificate.
+Only regulated social and health care professionals registered by Valvira can apply for a professional certificate The certificate applicant must have valid health and social care practice rights in order to be granted the certificate.
 Possible limitations of the practice rights do not have an effect on whether the certificate can be issued.